Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 What kinds of questions does rural health research seek to address?

-Rural health research can focus on a wide-range of topics important to the delivery of rural medical services, the viability of rural healthcare facilities, and the health of rural people.
+Rural health research can focus on a wide range of topics important to the delivery of rural medical services, the viability of rural healthcare facilities, and the health of rural people.
 It is part of the field of health services research that looks more broadly at healthcare access, quality, and cost.
+Rural health research also examines variables that impact population health, personal health, and health behavior in rural areas, including social determinants of health.

 Rural health research can also examine outcomes for rural populations.
-See What is comparative effectiveness research (CER) and how can it help us understand how well specific healthcare interventions work for rural residents?
+For more information, see What is comparative effectiveness research (CER) and how can it help us understand how well specific healthcare interventions work for rural residents?

 Some examples of questions rural health researchers study include: